VARID-XR/VARID-plugin-unreal/CONTRIBUTING.md

 ## Specific Coding Styles
 - VARID Prefix
-  - prefix main class/objects with VARID.
+  - Prefix classes/structs/files/etc with the VARID name.
-  - Its a short, unique and makes it easy to identify/namespace all VARID code.
+  - It's short, unique and makes it easy to identify & namespace all VARID code.
 - Shaders
   - Within C++, prefer calling the parameter object 'PassParameters'.
 This is inline with Unreal Engine code.
-  - Place the parameters and call to AddPass in a local curly bracket {} scope.
+  - Place the parameters and call to AddPass() in a local curly bracket scope {}.
 This helps prevent variable leakage.
 - Alphabetical ordering
-  - Where applicable always work with VARID concepts in a consistent alphabetical order. e.g. for FX
+  - Where applicable, always work with VARID concepts in a consistent alphabetical order. e.g. for FX
     - The json profile lists the FX as sub nodes in alphabetical order.
     - The render method builds up FX VF Maps in alphabetical order.
 - Function parameters
-  - All input parameters prefixed with In
+  - All input parameters prefixed with In.
-  - All output parameter prefixed with Out
+  - All output parameter prefixed with Out.
-  - Prefixes make it very clear what the scope of the variable belongs to
+  - Prefixes make it very clear what the scope of the variable belongs to.